Allotria and Allegros

 Should we cut out Allott’s right to have the complex and synthetic actions of the intellect considered, when he goes to such lengths to show them taking place?
 Is it accurate to say that the inchoate and dark prejudices are predominant in his choices- how would we demonstrate this?
 Could it be as accurate to say that the choice of many poets from Oxford is an expression of the ability to respond to complex and refined symbolic structures? in fact, it is fair to claim that a response to such elevated and reflexive verbal creations can be inchoate and dark?
 The sociological approach is a kind of assassination.
 It kills off the voice of the most adult and least primitive layers of the personality.
 Is that proper listening to, to raze off the conscious portion of someone’s brain activity and turn up the knob on the unconscious and class-based ones? the gross analogies?
 When does this denial amount to knowledge?

 My argument with Allott is safely in the past.
 It is a non-violent substitute for arguments about what critic/impresarios like Paterson, Keston Sutherland, Ruth Padel, Robin Purves, Robert Crawford, are doing and what the artistic assumptions behind their cultural actions are.
 If I say that it is too early to evaluate what they are doing, this of course raises the problem that they are making the decisions now, in the present, and they are evaluating which the best decisions are before making them.
 An inquiry into the effectiveness of cultural policies is a needed thing, all I want to say about it is that it should look at the issue in enough dimensions to reach a fair result.
 I note that Allott’s anthology stayed in print for about 30 years.
 Evidently people were buying it.
-I also looked at Thomas Blackburn’s anthology from the same year, 1960, as Allott's second edition.
+I also looked at Thomas Blackburn’s anthology from 1960, almost the same year as Allott's second edition (of 1962).
 It is the complete opposite in artistic terms but it also has 40% Oxford graduates.
 The 1950s simply did have a dominant Oxford voice.

 I did the Amazon search again with a clause excluding second-hand books and it came down to 67,000 titles.
 This probably excludes all the books up to 1990 - at a guess.